 Certainly it’s not always easy to quit, especially if you’ve already committed a lot of time, energy and emotion.
-But if a project is dragging on.
+But if a, personal development, project is dragging on.

-Here are some questions that can help you think through whether or not to abandon your, Business Goals:
+Here are some questions that can help you think through whether or not to abandon your, personal development, Goals:

 • Is the goal of this, personal growth, project still important to my organization?